GlobalNamesArchitecture/gn_crossmap/README.md

 [![CodeClimate][code_badge]][code_link]
 [![Dependency Status][dep_badge]][dep_link]

-This gem crossmaps a list of scientific names to names from a data source in GN Index
+This gem crossmaps a checklist of scientific names to names from a data source in [GN Resolver][resolver].

+Checklist has to be in a CSV format and use semicolon as a separator, '"' as a field quote.

 Compatibility
 -------------

-This gem is compatible with Ruby >= 2.1.0
+This gem is compatible with Ruby versions higher or equal to 2.1.0

 Installation
 ------------